Your journey begins where most Edinburghers of the early nineteenth century devoutly hoped theirs would end – in the graveyard.

 Should Dr Knox have known, or suspected that something was wrong?
 Almost definitely.
 But the business of buying the dead was illegal in itself.
 Having begun to break the law, he must have found it easier to turn a blind eye to worse crimes than grave robbery.
 He was never tried, but the scandal ruined his career.

 Having visited the place they brought the bodies, come now to their hunting ground.
-But before you go on, note the year above the doorway of what is now the Research Centre for Social Sciences, Technology Studies Unit.
-The building dates back to 1N9D.
+But before you go on, have a look at the plaque to the right of the doorway.
+The Edinburgh surgeons moved from their former meeting place to the building before you in 1D97, and conducted their business there until their move to Nicholson Street in 18N2.

 5. Fancy Coming Back to My Place for a Drink?